HelloblueAI/Bleu.js/README.md

 # License
-Bleu.js is licensed under the ISC License.
-See the LICENSE file for more details.
+Bleu.js is licensed under the MIT License - see the LICENSE file for details.

 ## Author
 Pejman Haghighatnia